minanew12/chimera/README.md

 When writing property-based tests, developers commonly face several issues:
 - the amount of boilerplate code required
-- the challenge of switching tools after the initial setup
 - the difficulty in sharing results between different tools

 Writing invariant tests that work seamlessly with Foundry, Echidna, Medusa, and Halmos is not straightforward.